kaischinnen/CS2-external-Cheats/README.md

 # CS2-external-Cheats

-A Collection for several external Cheats for Counter Strike 2.
-TBC.

 ## Disclaimer
 1. Do *not* use any Cheats on VAC-Secured Servers.
 This programm is for educational purposes only.
 2. Start the Game with "-insecure" Parameter which disallows any you of joining VAC-Secured Servers and therefore takes the risk of VAC ever detecting external Cheatware resuling in a ban.